rust-lang/compiler-team/procedures/crates.md

 - Every compiler team member must be able to review and approve PRs.
 - Where possible, only active participants in the crate (or related working group) need be on the highfive rotation for the crate.
-- Working group members (or regular contributors to the crate) who cannot approve PRs on rustc can approve PRs to the crate.
+- It is fine to have additional reviewers on the crate who do not otherwise have r+ for Rust as a whole, if those reviewers are actively involved in the working group or crate maintenance.
 - Major pull requests should have multiple reviewers.

 ### What is required of an out-of-tree crate?
 It is required that out-of-tree crates must:

-- Be dual-licensed with Apache 2.0 and MIT (as the compiler is) or [any other license][licenses] accepted by tidy, unless otherwise appropriate (ports of code from other project, etc).
+- Be dual-licensed with Apache 2.0 and MIT when maintained by the compiler team (as the compiler is) unless there is a compelling reason to do otherwise.
+    - If another license is desired, this must be brought up when proposing the new crate for compiler team members to agree.
+Prefer [licenses accepted by tidy][licenses], unless otherwise required (ports of code from other projects, etc).
 - Abide by Rust's code of conduct.
 - Specify that the crate is maintained by the Rust compiler team and any appropriate working groups.
     - In particular, this should detail the expected level of maintenance and stability for any